 Irrelevant and Old-fashioned in the 21st Century?

-This term’s insight talk took a different format this week when parents, students, staff and Friends of Gordon’s joined three trustees of The Gordon Foundation for a unique Audience.
+This term’s Insight Talk took a different format this time when parents, students, staff and Friends of Gordon’s joined three trustees of The Gordon Foundation for a unique audience.
 The three trustees each currently holds high office within the county of Surrey: Michael More-Molyneux as Lord Lieutenant, Richard Whittington ( Chairman of Gordon’s School Governors) as High Sheriff and David Munro who was elected Police and Crime Commissioner in May 2016.
 Each of our trustees was invited to provide a five minute summary of their role and responsibilities before the evening’s Chair, Susan Meikle, posed some challenging questions before inviting the audience to ask their own.
-This provided a most enjoyable and informative evening and was followed by drinks when guests were able to continue discussions and as well as inspecting the High Sheriff’s Court sword and the Lord Lieutenant’s Letters Patent under the Great Seal.
+This was an enjoyable and informative evening and was followed by drinks where guests were able to continue discussions and inspect the High Sheriff’s Court sword and the Lord Lieutenant’s Letters Patent under the Great Seal.